Yipit/dredis/README.md

 * \*`COMMAND`'s reply is incompatible at the moment, it returns a flat array with command names (their arity, flags, positions, or step count are not returned).
 * \**`EXPIRE` doesn't set key expiration yet, it's a no-op command
 * \***`RESTORE` doesn't work with Redis strings compressed with LZF or encoded as `OBJ_ENCODING_INT`; also doesn't work with sets encoded as `OBJ_ENCODING_INTSET`, nor hashes and sorted sets encoded as `OBJ_ENCODING_ZIPLIST`.
+* `CONFIG GET`, `CONFIG HELP`, and `CONFIG SET` are specific to dredis.
+The commands' signature and behavior are equivalent to the ones in Redis

 ## How is DRedis implemented